Seeram/Configuration-files/README.md

 ## TODO
 - ~~bashrc more readable, purpose of some things lost~~
-- vimrc more structured, plugins in same place, interface in some other maybe file
+- ~~vimrc more structured, plugins in same place, interface in some other maybe file~~
 - script to init new system with these configuration files, vim requires some instalations e.g. nodejs for coc.nvim
 - get rid of keyboard layout commands
+- adding file system hierachy to match one of target system
+- add vimdiff